Kuala Lumpur Travel Guide

 Beyond Kuala Lumpur

 There are many rewarding daytrips from Kuala Lumpur, including a jaunt to the incredible old seaside city of Melaka, which has many historical attractions.
 The Taman Negara National Park, housing one of the oldest rainforests in the world, offers endless jungle trails and activities, and is conveniently close to Kuala Lumpur.

 The Kuala Lumpur International Airport, one of the largest and busiest airports in Southeast Asia, is located in Sepang, 31 miles (50km) south of the city.
-An Express Rail Link makes getting into the city easy and quick.
-Get more information on Airports in Kuala Lumpur.
+There is an Express Rail Link which makes getting into the city easy and quick.
+Get more information on Kuala Lumpur's airport here.